masterjinkal/Lab-8_202001166/README.md

 created in the `setUp()` method and verifying that the returned values are correct using the `assertEquals()` method.
 The `@Test` annotation indicates that this method should be run as a JUnit test.

-After running the tests, the JUnit pane should display a green bar indicating that all tests have passed.
+After running the tests, the JUnit pane should display a green bar indicating that all tests have